rossoliny/bvo-another/readme.EN.md

 #### *[All releases](https://github.com/rossoliny/bvo-another/releases)*

 #### Game does not see the map?
-* *It is recomended to put map file into "Map/Download".*
+* *It is recommended to put map file into "Map/Download".*
-* *If game does not see the map it means that the name of the file if too long and you need to rename it to something shorter.*
+* *If game does not see the map it means that the name of the file is too long and you need to rename it to something shorter.*